PX4/PX4-user_guide/en/flight_controller/nxp_mr_vmu_rt1176.md

 External sensor bus (SPI5) has two chip select lines and data-ready signals for additional sensors and payload with SPI-interface, and with an integrated Microchip Ethernet PHY, high-speed communication with mission computers via ethernet is now possible.

 The MR-VMU-RT1176 reference design is perfect for developers at corporate research labs, startups, academics (research, professors, students), and commercial application that like to try out T1 (2 wire) automotive ethernet.

+Note that since it is a reference design, this _particular_ board is not produced in high volume.
+Similar variants will be available from our licensees.

 ## Key Design Points